-Platform algorithm: Another hurdle for small businesses is that they are left out in the cold if they don't catch up with the change in social media or search engine algorithms, but email marketing has no such problem.
+Algorithm: Another hurdle for small businesses is that they are left out in the cold if they don't catch up with the change in social media or search engine algorithms, but email marketing has no such problem.

 Audience: You own your contact list and can access it no matter where you are or which service provider you use.
 You can move your database between platforms based on your needs.

-Despite the many benefits of using email marketing, there are a few hurdles that you need to jump.
+Despite the benefits of using email marketing, there are a few hurdles that you need to jump.
 We have mentioned the challenges and how to resolve them in the following.

 Reaching the inbox of your subscribers is one of the most significant challenges for an email marketer.